 Jinishian Memorial Program provides support for success

-Unable to focus on their education while they work long shifts for below minimum wage, teenagers in Beirut are vulnerable to abuse, with little hope of escape.
-Thanks to the Kurkjian family and your ongoing gifts, the Jinishian Memorial Program (JMP) has created a safe space where teens can study, get counseling and take part in vocational training to work toward their dreams, and grow in the confidence of knowing they are loved by God.
+Unable to focus on their education while they work long shifts for less than minimum wage, teenagers in Beirut are vulnerable to abuse, with little hope of escape.
+Thanks to the Kurkjian family and your ongoing gifts, the Jinishian Memorial Program (JMP) has created a safe space where teens can study, get counseling and take part in vocational training to work toward their dreams and grow in the confidence of knowing they are loved by God.

 Through the social worker’s encouragement, persistent follow-up and support, Suzy joined Jinishian’s teen development program.
-She followed through with technical school and eventually passed her government exams, receiving the BT3 certificate.
-Now her mother’s dream has come true—to see her daughter attending university and getting a degree.
+She followed through with technical school and eventually passed her government exams, thus earning a receiving the BT3 certificate.
+Now her mother’s dream has come true—seeing her daughter attending university and getting a degree.
 Suzy has entered the Lebanese University to study psychology.

-With God’s help, JMP, and the social worker’s careful and persevering follow-through, Suzy along with others in the teen development program at the Kurkjian Wing Youth Center are being enabled to move from poverty and despair to self-sufficiency and hope.
+With God’s help, JMP, and the social worker’s careful and persevering follow-through, Suzy and others in the teen development program at the Kurkjian Wing Youth Center are being enabled to move from poverty and despair to self-sufficiency and hope.

 Names in this article were changed for privacy.